 - Go slowly in order to maintain a consistent seam width as you maneuver all the curves.
 You may want to shorten your stitch to help control the curves.
 For more about getting a smooth look every time, check out our full tutorial on curves.

-- Clip the curves, being careful to cut through the seam.
+- Clip the curves, being careful not to cut through the seam.
 If using a woven fabric, press the seam open.

 - Carefully turn right side out through the opening.